MyersResearchGroup/myersresearchgroup.github.io/content/authors/Taya-Sherstiukova/_index.md

 - Undergraduate Students
 - Excel2SBOL

 #any user groups to display on the page
 display_groups:
 - Excel2SBOL Tool

 ---
 Taya Sherstiukova is an undergraduate student at the University of Colorado Boulder, pursuing a degree in computer science with minors in business and engineering leadership.
 In addition to her studies, she is developing Excel2SBOL, a converter tool from Excel spreadsheets to SBOL (Synthetic Biology Open Language), and working as a Teaching Assistant for a Financial Analytics course.
-She is also the professional director of Women in Computing.
+She is also the professional director of Women in Computing at CU.
 Outside of academics, Taya is interested in skiing, F1, yoga, and traveling.